gillian-guide/GTAIVDowngradeUtilityWPF/README.md

 ## Features that require downloading
 Downloads are a one-time only (unless an update is detected for UAL or FF)
-- Ultimate ASI Loader (if any `.asi` mods are selected, that being ZolikaPatch, Steam Achievements, FusionFix or XLivelessAddon).
-- Downgrade radio.
-- Install FusionFix.
+- Full downgrade
-- Install Redistributables.
+- Downgrade radio
+- Any of the mods

 ## Contribution
 Contribution is highly welcome.
 I'm poorly experienced with C#, so the current code is extremely clunky and works out of prayers.
 There's also far too many checks that I have no desire to optimize.